MultiSafepay/docs/content/integration/testing/test-payment-details.md

 **Test an AfterPay order**

-1. make an API request: [Create order](https://api-docs.multisafepay.com/reference/createorder) > Pay later order > Examples > AfterPay direct/redirect.
+1. [Create an order](https://api-docs.multisafepay.com/reference/createorder) > Pay later order.
+See also Examples > AfterPay direct/redirect.
-2. If you make a redirect API request, select the checkbox at the bottom of the AfterPay page, and then click **Confirm**.
+2. For redirect orders, select the checkbox at the bottom of the AfterPay page, and then click **Confirm**.
 The payment is processed in the test environment as **Successful**, with order status **Completed**, and transaction status **Uncleared**.

 **Test declining an order**